Asthma

 Creating an Asthma and Allergy Friendly Environment

-This report by AAFA helps identify states with the most comprehensive public policies supporting people with asthma, food allergies, anaphylaxis, and related allergic diseases in grade schools.
-Learn more about how we grade states and how your state ranks.
+This report by AAFA identifies the states with the best public policies for people with asthma, food allergies, anaphylaxis and related allergic diseases in U.S. elementary, middle and high schools.
+AAFA checks to see how every state compares against our 27 core policies that affect people with asthma and allergies in schools.
+Learn more about how your state ranks.

 Asthma-Friendly Child Care: A Checklist for Providers (printable PDF)